-- 1. Must have an undergraduate degree from an accredited college or university and must be admitted to the Mississippi College Graduate School. - Must have at least eighteen semester hours of undergraduate courses in courses in the teaching field in which the specialization of the STEM graduate degree will be pursued.
+- Must have an undergraduate degree from an accredited college or university and must be admitted to the Mississippi College Graduate School. - Must have at least eighteen semester hours of undergraduate courses in courses in the teaching field in which the specialization of the STEM graduate degree will be pursued.
 (Such as biology, chemistry, mathematics, physics.) - 3.
-At least 50% of courses in program must be taken at the 6000 level. - 4.
 No degree requirement may be waived without the approval of the Graduate Office.

 Make application for graduation with the registrar's Office.